vapor-community/wallet/Sources/PassKit/PassKit.docc/PassKit.md

 ### 📦 Wallet Orders

-The VaporOrders framework provides a set of tools to help you create, build, and distribute orders that users can track and manage in Apple Wallet using a Vapor server.
+The VaporWalletOrders framework provides a set of tools to help you create, build, and distribute orders that users can track and manage in Apple Wallet using a Vapor server.
 It also provides a way to update orders after they have been distributed, using APNs, and models to store order and device data.

 See the framework's [documentation](https://swiftpackageindex.com/vapor-community/PassKit/documentation/orders) for information and guides on how to use it.